Bryan McCann

-Bryan McCann (born September 29, 1987) is a former American football cornerback.
+Bryan McCann (born September 29, 1987) is an American former professional football cornerback.
 He was signed by the Dallas Cowboys as an undrafted free agent in 2010.
 He played college football at Southern Methodist University.

-Early years
+Early life

 McCann was born in Lawton, Oklahoma and attended Putnam City High School, where he lettered in football, basketball and track.
-As a senior, he was rated as the 20th-best player in Oklahoma (Rivals.com), but broke his left leg and was only able to play in 3 games, managing to help his team finish a 10-2 season and reach the state quarterfinals.
+As a senior, he was rated as the 20th-best player in Oklahoma (Rivals.com), but broke his left leg and was only able to play in 3 games, managing to help his team finish a 10–2 season and reach the state quarterfinals.
 He turned down offers to play for Oklahoma State, Stanford, Northwestern, Texas Tech, Tulsa, UAB, and Rice, choosing to play for Southern Methodist University instead.

 College career

 McCann was an All-Freshman Conference USA selection, after having 38 tackles, 4 passes defensed, one interception and appearing in 11 games, starting three of the last four.
 He was the co-winner of the James Bradley "New Mustang" award for consistent play, along with Emmanuel Sanders and Justin Willis.
 The next year, he started all 12 games, posting 59 tackles, 7 passes defensed and 4 interceptions, while playing at both corner and safety.

 As a junior, he started 11 games, registering 35 tackles, 3 interceptions, one sack and 6 punt returns for 31 yards.
 As a senior, he had 54 tackles, 3 interceptions and 34 kickoff returns for 824 yards.